How do I know if methadone is right for me?

 Can I become addicted to methadone?

 Methadone is a controlled substance that does pose a risk for abuse and dependence.
 However, when methadone is taken as directed and under the guidance of a trained professional, this risk of abuse is extremely low.
-The medical team at Willamette Valley Comprehensive Treatment Center works closely with patients to monitor the administration of this medication to minimize the risk for abuse.
+The medical team at Salem Comprehensive Treatment Center works closely with patients to monitor the administration of this medication to minimize the risk for abuse.

 Will methadone show up on a drug screening?

 The use of methadone will not cause patients to test positive on a drug screen.
 A specific test is required in order to detect the presence of methadone within a person’s system.
 However, other opioids and illicit substances will cause a positive result, which is why patients should refrain from using drugs in general.

 How long will I need to be on methadone?

 Although methadone is safe for long-term use, patients are not required to take this medication for a long period of time.
 By working closely with your team of medical experts, you will be able to determine the length of time that methadone will benefit you for.

 Does Methadone interact with other drugs or medications?

 Since dangerous interactions can take place when methadone is combined with other substances, prescriptions, and/or over-the-counter medications, patients who are contemplating utilizing this medication should first discuss potential drug interactions with their physician.
 Additionally, patients who are prescribed methadone should refrain from using opioids and/or alcohol during the course of treatment due to the extremely dangerous side effects that can take place.

 What if I no longer wish to take methadone?
 Can I stop or switch to a different medication?